pdickson2/pdickson2.github.io/qgisModel.md

 The second plot relates direction from the city center and hispanic/latinx population in Milwaukee by census tract.
 [Polar Plot Direction and Hispanic Ethnicity](directionplotnew.html)

 This exercise draws up the question of GIS and its divergent perceptions as a tool and a science.
 While GIS seems to be a tool for reaching final conclusions, the function of models and quantitative results necessitate the discussion of GIS as a science.
 Largely, this debate stems from the variety of definitions of 'science' itself and calls into question the immense value society places on the sciences (Wright, Goodchild, & Proctor, 1997).
+The question comes down to whether one believes the goal of science is strictly defined as proving truths or more widely serves as a function for testing theories and analyzing data, or if it lies somewhere in between.

+Overall, open-source technology stands contrary to many of the traditional views of GIS technologies.
+These include the idea that GIS is "progressing along a linear path" and "universally applicable" under a capitalist lens (St. Martin and Wing, 2007).
+These traditional views of GIS are often counteracted the development of open-source technologies, highlighting their importance as reliance on technology grows.
+While GIS has been perceived as a universal tool of

 [Back to Main Page](https://pdickson2.github.io/)